davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 Overrun implies that the estimate was **sound** and it was the _execution_ that was not.
 However, we know this is generally **not** the case; you don't take on work just to do **more**, so the **real** problem is being unable to predict what you will need to do, and how long it will take you to do it.

+_Also, check [this comment](https://news.ycombinator.com/item?id=36160200) on the Hacker News post for this article; it absolutely nails the question "Why is estimating hard?"._

 ## Breaking it down

 To uncover my estimation blind spots, I set out to dissect the previous months' effort with clear and unbiased honesty.